zainibeats/taskwise/README.md

 ### Prerequisites

-- Node.js v16 or newer
+- Node.js v16 or newer (Node.js 18 or 20 recommended for Docker deployments)
 - npm or yarn package manager

 ### Installation